thevirtuoso1973/COMP0016-Team26-Project-Site/content/ui-design/_index.md

 We began the UI design process by making 6 rough sketches.
 These initially were pencil on paper but they have been copied digitally for this website as the features weren’t very clear on the sketches.
 These sketches were a brainstorm of sorts - we particularly experimented with the placement of the menu and the layout of the home page.

 We evaluated these sketches using the design principles laid out in the HCI lectures.
-Using these, chose the best features from each to create the UI Figma.
+Using these, we chose the best features from each to create the UI Figma.

 <img src="https://user-images.githubusercontent.com/55795994/111051506-71b47e80-844b-11eb-833c-c59a46a6445a.jpeg"
 alt="First page of UI sketches"